 The Bus

-If you have luggage, the driver will put it in the space below and make sure to keep the ticket he gives you.
-He’ll ask you where you are getting dropped off and we told him “Aeropuerto de San Jose.”
-When you get off, make sure the driver knows you have luggage so he can take it out for you.
-The airport is a popular stop so other people will probably need to get their luggage too.
+If you have luggage, the driver will put it in the space below and give you a ticket.
+KEEP THIS TICKET.
+He’ll also ask you where you are getting dropped off which you can tell him the San Jose Airport or your hotel or wherever you are going.
+When you get off, make sure the driver knows you have luggage so he can take it out for you and you will need to show him your luggage ticket.

 Safety tips: Don’t ever leave your belongings alone, don’t ask anyone to watch them for you.
 Always have them with you at all times.
 Wait and watch the bus driver put your luggage in the compartment underneath, keep your ticket.
 When you exit the bus, be alert and aware of your surroundings.
 Keep your backpack/hand belongings close to you at all times.